- Written by Dr.Mehmet Demircioglu

 I become more careful when the consultation jumps quickly to numbers without discussing behavior control, regrowth potential, scalp condition, and future hair loss.
 A patch created by pulling is not always an empty hole to fill.
 It is a decision about timing, stability, and whether surgery is likely to remain protected after the operation.

 The first operation must not create the next repair problem.
-Delaying a transplant is better than spending donor grafts too early and leaving the patient with another area of loss, another surgery, and less donor capacity for the future.
+Delaying a transplant is better than spending donor grafts too early and leaving you with another area of loss, another surgery, and less donor capacity for the future.

 Be careful if a clinic tells you this is only a graft count problem.
 Be careful if nobody asks whether the pulling is active.
 Be careful if the plan is built from photos alone, if the doctor does not discuss diagnosis, or if the clinic promises that transplanted hair will solve the behavior.

-When the decision feels rushed, a second opinion before surgery can protect the patient.
+When the decision feels rushed, a second opinion before surgery can protect you.
 A second opinion is not only for complicated repair cases.
 It is also useful when the first plan seems to ignore the reason the hair was lost.

 A careful delay can protect the donor area and prevent a rushed repair problem.

-Female patients may pull from the hairline, temples, crown, part line, or a hidden area that can be covered with styling.
-The emotional pressure can be high because even a small visible patch may change how the patient feels in public.
+Women may pull from the hairline, temples, crown, part line, or a hidden area that can be covered with styling.
+The emotional pressure can be high because even a small visible patch may change how you feel in public.
 That pressure can make surgery feel urgent.

 That urgency is exactly why I slow the decision down.
-If the area is stable and the patient has good support, surgery may be part of the answer.
+If the area is stable and good support is in place, surgery may be part of the answer.
 If the pulling is still active, the better first step is to control the behavior and protect the scalp before using donor grafts.

 Before committing to a hair transplant, be direct with the clinic about the pulling history.
 Say where you pull, how long it has happened, whether it has stopped, what triggers it, and whether you have had treatment or support.
 Hiding this information does not protect you.
 It makes the surgical plan weaker.

 Ask for a plan that explains why surgery is appropriate now, not only how many grafts will be used.
 The plan should discuss diagnosis, stability, donor management, hair direction, expected density, and what happens if the urge to pull returns.
-This is the same careful thinking patients need to use before committing to a hair transplant for any complex case.
+This is the same careful thinking needed before committing to a hair transplant for any complex case.

 Here is the order I use.
 Do not rush surgery to escape the anxiety of a patch.
 First make the cause clear.
 Then make the pulling stable.
 Then decide whether grafts are truly needed.
 If surgery is still the right step after that, the plan can be steadier, safer, and more respectful of your donor hair.